F-15 Strike Eagle Games

-F-15 Strike Eagle 2 is a 16 bit combat flight simulator released by MPS Labs of MicroProse for IBM PC MS-DOS and Amiga in 1989.
+F-15 Strike Eagle 2 is a 16 bit combat flight simulator released by MPS Labs of MicroProse for IBM PC MS-DOS in 1989.

 F-15 Strike Eagle 2 was designed and programmed by Sid Meier and Andy Hollis.

-The IBM PC version of F-15 Strike Eagle was coded by Randall Don Masteller.
-Running in 4-color CGA 320x200 display mode the IBM PC Booter version of 1985 required an i808x and 128 kbytes RAM:
+The 1985 IBM PC version of F-15 Strike Eagle was coded by Randall Don Masteller.
+Running in 4-color CGA 320x200 display mode the IBM PC Booter version requires an i808x and 128 kbytes RAM.

 In F-15 Strike Eagle 2 of 1989 the player pilots the McDonnell Douglas F-15E Strike Eagle.